kyma-project/kyma/docs/04-operation-guides/troubleshooting/smsh-02-connection-refused.md

 ## Remedy

 - To whitelist a Service without a sidecar and disable mTLS traffic for it, create a [DestinationRule](https://istio.io/docs/reference/config/networking/destination-rule/).
-- To allow connections between Services without a sidecar and a Service with a sidecar, create a [Peer Authentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/) in the `PERMISSIVE` mode.
+- To allow connections between a Service without a sidecar and a Service with a sidecar, create a [Peer Authentication](https://istio.io/latest/docs/reference/config/security/peer_authentication/) in the `PERMISSIVE` mode.